 I have noticed the way heather prefers south-facing slopes, it dislikes the shade, and I have also noticed in similar parts of the world how gorse bushes are asymmetric, appearing healthier on their southern side.
 For many years I had put this effect on the gorse bushes down to a similar effect to that of the heather and many other plants.
 In my mind it was a typical plant effect, one reflecting the southern passage of the sun in the sky.
 It was only when I discussed this observation with those that knew the habits of the sheep that shared the land with the gorse better than I did that I came to understand the effect better.

 Gorse bushes often appear healthier, with denser, greener growth and more flowers, especially near the ground, on their southern sides than their northern and northeastern sides because… the sheep like to shelter in the gorse from the harsher winds, and these blow from the southwest more often than any other direction.
 The sheep’s sheltering habit damages and kills parts of the northern and northeastern sides of the gorse bushes.
 The observation was easy, but appreciating the way the sheep were playing a big part in pointing direction took deduction, lateral thought and communication.
 The deeper understanding also explained why this unusual technique will only work well in areas that have a good population of sheep.

 Spiders webs will be found on the northeastern, lee sides of trees, buildings and other shelters too, for very similar reasons.
 There are doubtless hundreds of similar clues out there waiting for a little detective work and lateral thought.
 This is navigation at its most beautiful and intriguing.

-There is more detail about how animals can help us navigate, as well as methods on using the sun, moon, stars, plants, animals and buildings, in Tristan Gooley’s book, The Natural Navigator.
+There is more detail about how animals can help us navigate, as well as methods on using the sun, moon, stars, plants, animals and buildings, in Tristan Gooley’s books.